greensync/blobby-gcs/README.md

 $ gcloud auth application-default login
 ```

-You will also need to provide the name of a GCS bucket you have `storage.objectAdmin` access to:
+You will also need to provide the name of a GCS bucket you have `storage.objectAdmin` access to (and unfortunately, also `storage.legacyBucketReader`):

 ```bash
 export GOOGLE_CLOUD_PROJECT=unused